The census and other records give varying and contradictory information.

 She was the daughter of John Christopher Hiffernan, Hefferman or Heffernan and his wife Katherine or Catherine (née Hannan).

 The 1851 census for London, Middlesex, records the family as John Hefferman (or Hifferman - the 'e' or 'i' is unclear) aged 32, school master, and Catherine, his wife, aged 36, both born in Ireland.
 Their children are all recorded as born in London: John, aged 6 and Catherine, aged 8, both born in Marylebone; Ann, aged 10, born in Chelsea; Bridget, aged 9, born in St George, and Ellen, aged 15 born in Maylebone.

-This suggests that Anne, who is assumed to be Joanna, was born in 1841.
-However, there is conflicting evidence on her birth0date and place.
+This suggests that Ann, who is assumed to be Joanna, was born in 1841.
+However, there is conflicting evidence on her birthdate and place.